-There are a large number of Resolutions and Recommendations contained in Volumes 3 and 4 of the RR and in the different series of ITU-R Recommendations dealing with particular coordination and sharing aspects.
+There are several Resolutions and Recommendations contained in Volumes 3 and 4 of the RR and in the different series of ITU-R Recommendations dealing with particular coordination and sharing aspects.
 Many of them may serve as a supporting tool to administrations when considering the coordination of terrestrial stations in the shared frequency bands.